OK Go: Hungry Ghosts (2012–2019)

-Recent activity (2020–present)
+Pandemic activities and legal dispute (2020–2023)

 In early 2020, during the beginning of the COVID-19 pandemic, Kulash and his wife fell ill with the 2019 novel coronavirus.
-After his recovery, while the band members were following stay-at-home orders at their individual homes, they wrote and recorded "All Together Now" and filmed a video for it over two months as a tribute to the healthcare workers battling the infection.
-The song and video were released on May 12, 2020, with proceeds going to Partners in Health.
-In early 2021, the band released an acoustic cover of "This Will Be Our Year" by The Zombies, which they also covered in 2004.
-The band has also uploaded several alternate music videos for "All Together Now" on YouTube, including various different clips sent to them by fans.
+After his recovery, while the band members were following stay-at-home orders at their homes, they wrote and recorded "All Together Now" and filmed a video for it over two months as a tribute to the healthcare workers battling the infection.
+The song and video were released on May 12, 2020; proceeds went to Partners in Health.
+The band uploaded several alternate music videos for "All Together Now" on YouTube, including clips sent to them by fans.

+In early 2021, the band released an acoustic cover of "This Will Be Our Year" by the Zombies, which they also covered in 2004.

-Damian Kulash once stated in a livestream that he has been working on some new music, but not specifically in an album form.
-Kulash also hinted in an interview that he might do another video in zero gravity for a future song similarly to "Upside Down and Inside Out."
+In 2021, Kulash hinted in an interview that he might do another video in zero gravity for a future song similar to "Upside Down and Inside Out".

-Post lawsuit

 In 2022 and early 2023, the band became involved in a legal dispute with Minnesota company Post Consumer Brands, which registered a trademark on the phrase "OK Go!" for a new line of portable breakfast cereals.
 A lawyer for the band cited a previous collaboration between OK Go and Post as evidence that the "namejacking" was most likely intentional.
+On May 31, 2023, OK Go and Post reached a settlement, which resulted in Post abandoning its registration of the "OK Go!" name.

+And the Adjacent Possible (2024–present)

+In late 2024, OK Go announced through their newsletter that they had finished recording their then-untitled fifth album, planned for release in early 2025.
+The album's title, And the Adjacent Possible, was announced alongside with the release of the first video single from the album, "A Stone Only Rolls Downhill", on January 16, 2025.
+The album was released on April 11, 2025, along with a new music video for their song, "Love".